wassimseif/wassimseif.github.io/content/portfolio/index.en.md

 Below is the list of projects I worked on.
 I believe that your work is as good as you can show it, that's why I try to put each project in a demo-able format.
 For now I am using [streamlit](https://streamlit.io) as a tool to demo the models i build.

+# Update

+# This is very outdated.
+For my most updated portfolio, please visit my Toptal Profile [here](https://www.toptal.com/resume/wassim-seifeddine)

-# Language Modeling for multiple languages
+##  Language Modeling for multiple languages

 ## Description
 I refined a Large Language Model by fine-tuning it on a customized dataset.
 Also I implemented a seamless pipeline for deployment on the Bittensor networ to achieve the lowest loss.
 One of the models is trained on the [The Mountain](https://docs.bittensor.com/nested/TheDataset.html) dataset with 20B parameters.
 The training was made possible with the help of DeepSpeed on an 8x A100 GPU machine.